 Biotin, also known as Vitamin H, is a vitamin that aids in the healthy growth of hair, skin, and nails.
+It treats inflammation, improves cholesterol levels, and helps regulate blood pressure and blood sugar.
 Scientists say most people get enough biotin in their regular diets to experience the benefits it has to offer, but many people have begun turning to biotin supplements.
 These supplements may improve the keratin structure of your skin and nails, but what about hair growth?
-Some doctors prescribe biotin to patients who are experiencing hair loss.

 One dermatologist, Dr. Wilma Bergfeld, said biotin is very helpful for people struggling with hair disorders and hair loss.
 Bergfeld said biotin can keep the hair follicle healthy, which in turn will help prevent hair loss, or alopecia, in both men and women.